Six-DoF Hand-Based Teleoperation for Omnidirectional Aerial Robots: Introduction

-Researchers have designed various teleoperation methods for traditional multirotors \cite{tezza_state---art_2019, gioioso_flying_2014, kim_human-drone_2020, macchini_hand-worn_2020, tsykunov_dronestick_2021}.
-In most cases, operators use button-type input (such as keyboard) or joystick-type input (such as radio control (RC) systems or gamepads) to control drones.
-Most RCs and gamepads have 2 sticks, each with 2 DoFs, resulting in an operating range of $\mathbb{R}^2 \times \mathbb{R}^2$.
-This is sufficient to control 3D translation and yaw rotation for ordinary multirotors.
-For aerial manipulation, researchers have developed various omnidirectional aerial robots that can generate forces in all directions and hover at any angle \cite{hamandi_design_2021, allenspach_design_2020, kamel_voliro_2018, brescianini_design_2016}, thereby extending the problem to the $SE(3)$ space.
+The core \revised{challenge} of aerial teleoperation is how to use the limited range of human motion to control the unrestricted movement of aerial robots.
+Researchers have designed various teleoperation methods for conventional multirotors \cite{tezza_state---art_2019, gioioso_flying_2014, kim_human-drone_2020, macchini_hand-worn_2020, tsykunov_dronestick_2021}.
+In most cases, operators use button-based input (e.g., keyboard) or joystick-based input—such as radio control (RC) systems or gamepads—to control drones.
+Most RCs and gamepads have 2 sticks, each with 2 degrees of freedom (DoFs), where the offset in each DoF typically corresponds to velocity.
+This configuration results in an operating space of $\mathbb{R}^2 \times \mathbb{R}^2$, which is sufficient to control 3D translation and yaw rotation for conventional multirotors.
+For aerial manipulation, researchers have developed various omnidirectional aerial robots that can generate forces in all directions and hover at any angle \cite{hamandi_design_2021, allenspach_design_2020, kamel_voliro_2018, brescianini_design_2016}, thereby extending the challenge to the $SE(3)$ space.
 Controlling these robots requires two additional inputs for roll and pitch, presenting challenges for traditional RC controllers.
-Furthermore, even if we add one more stick with two DoFs, the linear nature of a joystick cannot directly represent rotation.
+Furthermore, even if we add two more DoFs to the RC controller as in \cite{mellet_design_2025}, the linear nature of a joystick cannot directly represent rotation.
 In other words, $\mathbb{R}^2 \times \mathbb{R}^2 \times \mathbb{R}^2 \cong \mathbb{R}^6$ is not equal to $SE(3) \cong \mathbb{R}^3 \times SO(3)$.
 Hence, using sticks to control orientation requires more cognitive load for coordinate transformation, making it more challenging than controlling translation \cite{dejong_improving_2004}.